KaidenWilliams/startup/README.md

 Strange how for arrays you need to use for of instead of for in loops.

 Classes make sense, objects seem like mix between classes and dictionaries.

+.

+.

+Startup Notes -

+CSS is very trial and error, you have to throw things out and see what works.

+Found it works best for me to get general html layout, then focus on specific fine-tuned CSS and HTML one section at a time.

+For classes I need to work on making things more reusable, also taking advantage of more selectors like applying a style to all child elements of an element, I also need to use less inline CSS declarations.

+Set all box sizing to border box, makes life easier.
+Padding pushes out to make more space, margin pushes in away.

+Using rem for font size made my life easier, put px for header and footer sizes.

+Almost always use align-items center for flex, stretch is also good for putting things in middle.

+Still don't quite get space-between vs. space-around for flex justify-content, also don't get relative vs absolute alignment.